AlicenJoyHenning/DamageDetective/README.md

 Current approaches filter damage according to deviations in cell-level QC metrics.
 This outlier-based detection assumes viable cells follow a unimodal distribution where deviation is synonymous with damage.
-However, this assumption fails to hold in the context of heterogeneous scRNA-seq data, where QC metrics such as mitochondrial proportion and library size are variable, and risks introducing a filtering bias relative to cell type abundance.
-More recent methods address this by detecting damage at a finer scale, assessing deviation within distinct distributions independently.
+However, this assumption fails in the context of heterogeneous scRNA-seq data, where QC metrics such as mitochondrial proportion and library size exhibit cell type specific distributions, and risks introducing a filtering bias relative to cell type abundance.
+More recent methods address this by assessing deviations within distinct distributions independently.
 This, however, assumes all distinct distributions are associated with viable cell populations and risks leaving abundant damage undetected.
-Ultimately, the filtering decisions of current approaches are controlled by statistical definitions of deviation that do not directly align with biological definitions of damage.
+Ultimately, current filtering approaches are controlled by statistical definitions of deviation which do not always align with the biological manifestation of damage.

 `DamageDetective` takes a different approach, rather than detecting damage by measuring the extent to which cells deviate from one another, it